AaronKAggarwal/structural-probe-repl/README.md

 ## Project Goals

 1.  **Replicate:** Faithfully reproduce the Hewitt & Manning probing methodology, initially by running their original PyTorch code in a containerized legacy environment and then by re-implementing the probe in a modern PyTorch framework.
-2.  **Verify:** Validate the modern probe implementation against results from the legacy codebase using sample data.
+2.  **Verify:** Validate the modern probe implementation against results from H&M's original work on the Penn Treebank (PTB) dataset.
-3.  **Extend:** Apply the modern structural probe to a range of contemporary LLMs (from Hugging Face) using the Penn Treebank (PTB) to investigate how these newer models encode syntax.
+3.  **Extend:** Apply the modern structural probe to a range of contemporary LLMs (from Hugging Face) using the **Universal Dependencies (UD)** treebanks to investigate how these newer models encode syntax. <!-- Changed PTB to UD here -->
 4.  **Explore:** Investigate novel research directions based on the findings, potentially including different probe types, analysis of model training stages, or mechanistic interpretability approaches.

-## Current Status (as of 2025-05-26)
+## Current Status (as of 2025-07-08)

 *   **Phase 0: Environment Setup & Legacy Probe Replication - COMPLETE**
     *   **Native macOS Development Environment (PyTorch 2.x, MPS):** Successfully set up using Python 3.11 and Poetry.
 Core dependencies installed and MPS functionality verified.
 (See `docs/ENV_SETUP.md`)